 NOTE: Another option all together, especially if you’re having trouble finding what you need, is to take a look at your options using artificial yew(s).
-Take a look at this post about artificial trees,used as a screen in San Francisco, CA. They look real and add to the beauty of this gorgeous home and property.
+And take a look at this post about artificial trees, used as a screen in San Francisco, CA: Outdoor Artificial Trees Can Solve Problems in Your Landscape.
+They look real and add to the beauty of this gorgeous home and property.

 ps: When it comes to maintaining the shape of a hedge, we love our Japanese hedge shears.
 After using several other brands over the years, and then getting introduced to a pair of high quality Japanese hedge clippers, there was no turning back, (nor was there any comparison.)
 Though the exact brand and model of our clippers is not available, the Okatsune Precision Hedge Shears are very similar and similar in cost.
 Truth be told, we’re very hard on our tools, so they need to be tough.
 The blades are made of forged steel (the kind they use for Samurai swords, if that gives you an idea of how sharp these are) with Japanese white oak handles.
 And sharp they do stay, for months.
 That sharpness and their precision really help speed up any pruning job.
 If you read through the reviews on Amazon you’ll see that everyone gave these shears 5 stars.
 They all say things like ‘best shears ever’ or ‘wish I bought a pair of these years ago’ or ‘It’s like using a lightsaber to trim your hedge’ – our thoughts exactly!! 🙂